OpenAnswers/top4j/docs/COMMAND_LINE_INTERFACE.md

 The command-line syntax for Top4J consists of:

--hv | -CD -d delay -p pid -S cache-size -T cache-ttl
+-hv | -CDI -d delay -p pid -S cache-size -t threads -T cache-ttl

 All command-line switches are optional.
 White space between command-line switches is also optional.